iGovDirect/Security-Review/README.md

 Counter Measures: The Foundation obfuscate the code on Android.
 On iOS the app binary is encrypted using Apple's fairplay.
 The only way to decrypt encrypted binary data is on a jailbroken device with a few special tools installed.
 This gives machine code, which is not human-readable.
 Decompilers can present the app logic in Assembler and give some basic information about method and class names, but trying to figure out the app logic is exceedingly difficult.

-**Scenario:** Attacker uses a zero-day vulnerability with a specific goal of disrupting the service by taking over target computer (Advanced Persistent Threat)
+**Scenario:** Attacker uses a zero-day vulnerability to remote a target computer with the goal of changing voting results in a limited number of proposals to avoid detection.
+(Advanced Persistent Threat)

 Counter Measures: If the target notice that the screen is taken over he/her will have to unplug from the internet to stop the attack.
 The intrusion will be reported as a possible zero-day attack so it can be patched.
+Zero-day vulnerabilities are very expensive and therefor very unlikely.
+In the end they are also possible to detect during audit of voting records.

 **Scenario:** Attacker uses hardware backdoor in mobiles, put there during delivery from the manufacturer, to change voting results in a limited number of proposals to avoid detection.
 (Advanced Persistent Threat)

 Counter Measures: Since voting records are auditable for anybody, voters will be able to see if their vote changed.
 The Foundation also hope to use AI to trigger audits when neccessary.
-The risk for the manufacturer is very high as being caught means criminal charges and most likely a ban of sales.
+The risk and price for the manufacturer is very high as being caught means criminal charges and most likely a ban of sales.

 ### Report a Vulnerability or Threat